azimuttapp/azimutt/libs/serde-aml/docs/README.md

 Let's write a meaningful AML example to have an idea of how it looks like to design your database schema with AML.
 This example won't use every available feature on AML but give you a good idea of the kind of code you will write using AML.

-Let's define a theorical e-commerce shop:
+Let's define a theoretical e-commerce shop:

 ![e-commerce schema defined using AML](../../../docs/aml/e-commerce-using-aml.png)